Tropical coamoeba and torus-equivariant homological mirror symmetry for the projective space: Tropical coamoeba

 which has three critical values $3$, $3 \omega$ and $3 \omega^2$.
 Choose a distinguished set $(c_i)_{i=1}^3$ of vanishing paths as the straight line segments from the origin to each critical values as in Figure \ref{fg:Z3_vanishing_paths}.
 The $y$-projection

 has three branch points, which moves as shown in Figure \ref{fg:Z3_sheet_vctwo} along the vanishing paths.
 The trajectories of these branch points are images of vanishing cycles by $\varpi = \varpi_0$.
 There are six disks in $W^{-1}(0)$ bounded by these vanishing cycles, which are projected onto three triangles in Figure \ref{fg:Z3_sheet_vctwo}.
 By contracting these six disks, one obtains a graph on $W^{-1}(0)$ whose $\pi$ projection is shown in Figure \ref{fg:Z3_sheet_contractionone}.
-Figure \ref{fg:Z3_coamoeba_contraction} shows a schematic picture of the image of this graph by the argument map: The horizontal and the vertical axes in Figure \ref{fg:Z3_coamoeba_contraction} correspond to $\arg y$ and $\arg x$ respectively.
-The inverse image of the circle on the $y$-plane in Figure \ref{fg:Z3_sheet_contractionone} by $\varpi_0$ is a non-trivial double cover of it, which maps to a cycle in the class $(2, -1) \in H_1(T, \bZ) \cong \bZ^2$ in Figure \ref{fg:Z3_coamoeba_contraction}.
+Figure \ref{fg:Z3_coamoeba_contraction} shows a schematic picture of the image of this graph by the argument map.
+Here, the color scheme in Figures \ref{fg:Z3_sheet_contractionone} and \ref{fg:Z3_coamoeba_contraction} is not a continuation of the scheme introduced in Figures \ref{fg:Z3_vanishing_paths} and \ref{fg:Z3_sheet_vctwo}.
+The horizontal and the vertical axes in Figure \ref{fg:Z3_coamoeba_contraction} correspond to $\arg y$ and $\arg x$ respectively.
+The inverse image of the circle on the $y$-plane in Figure \ref{fg:Z3_sheet_contractionone} by $\varpi_0$ is a non-trivial double cover of it, which maps to a cycle in the class $(2, -1) \in H_1(T, \bZ) \cong \bZ^2$ shown in black in Figure \ref{fg:Z3_coamoeba_contraction}.
 Three legs in Figure \ref{fg:Z3_sheet_contractionone} connect two branches of the double cover $\varpi_0$, which map to vertical line segments in Figure \ref{fg:Z3_coamoeba_contraction}.
 As a result, one obtains the division of $T$ into three hexagons as shown in Figure \ref{fg:Z3_graph}.
 It is easy to see that the set of edges in Figure \ref{fg:Z3_graph} corresponds to the set of intersection points of vanishing cycles, and the set of nodes corresponds to holomorphic disks bounded by vanishing cycles.
 The colors of the nodes correspond to the signs of the $A_\infty$-operations.

 Now we discuss the case of $\bP^3$.
 By contracting the matching paths in Figure \ref{fg:P3_z-plane_mp}, one obtains a circle with four legs shown in Figure \ref{fg:P3_sheet_contraction}.
 The fiber of $\varpi_0$ over a point on this circle is symplectomorphic to $\Wbar^{-1}(0)$, which can be contracted to the honeycomb graph in Figure \ref{fg:Z3_graph} as explained above.
 As one goes around the circle, this honeycomb graph undergoes a monodromy